 One-sided unrealistic portrayals of Latinos in Anglo cinema date back to the silent era.
 As in the popular literature of the day, Latino characters, Mexicans in particular, were always based on and limited to a set of manufactured stereotypes.
-At least six major stereotypes developed in film's early years: the bandit/greaser, the half-breed harlot, the male buffoon or clown, the female clown, the Latin lover, and the dark lady.123 The bandit/greaser was a particularly popular Hollywood character in the 1910s when films like Tony and Greaser (1911) and Guns and Greasers (1918) were produced.124
+At least six major stereotypes developed in film's early years: the bandit/greaser, the half-breed harlot, the male buffoon or clown, the female clown, the Latin lover, and the dark lady.
+The bandit/greaser was a particularly popular Hollywood character in the 1910s when films like Tony and Greaser (1911) and Guns and Greasers (1918) were produced.
+124

 In the 1920s, treatment of Mexicans in film changed, largely for political reasons.
-First, the rising tensions in Europe produced a new selection of [on-screen] villians.
-Second, the governments of several Latin American countries were vocal in their opposition to the rampant stereotyping.
-In the 1920s, treatment of Mexicans in film changed, largely for political reasons.
 First, the rising tensions in Europe at the time produced a new selection of villains.
 Second, the governments of several Latin American countries were vocal in their opposition to the rampant stereotyping of the previous decade.
 Movie studios, increasingly aware of the economic possibilities of exhibiting their films in Latin America, gave into the political pressures in some instances, though stereotypical portrayals continued in general.
 A prime example of the conflicting portrayals of Latinos during this period was the Cisco Kid series of films.
-These movies employed the bandit, Latin lover, and dark lady stereotypes, and the hero of the films was Mexican.125
+These movies employed the bandit, Latin lover, and dark lady stereotypes, and the hero of the films was Mexican.

 Attempts to appease Latin American governments and ease criticisms of Hollywood stereotypes continued into the 1930s.
-For example, the Production Code Administration (PCA), a federal agency in charge of censoring films for objectionable moral and political messages, would ban scripts or parts of scripts that could be deemed offensive to Mexico.126 In the late 1930s, the PCA merged with Franklin Roosevelt's Office of the Coordinator of Inter-American Affairs, an agency charged with overseeing the president's "Good Neighbor Policy" in the region.
-The joined agencies created the Department of Cinematography, which was responsible for preventing negative portrayals of Latinos in film and for encouraging positive images of the unity between the U.S. and Latin America.127 The efforts of the federal government resulted in the production of a few favorable films, such as Juárez (1939), Saludos Amigos (1943), and The Three Caballeros (1945).128 The political backdrop for these "Good Neighbor" activities, of course, was the build-up of tensions in Europe and the eventual U.S. involvement in World War II.
-The U.S. wanted to stay in good favor with the governments of Latin America, so they might side with the Allies, rather than the Axis.129
+For example, the Production Code Administration (PCA), a federal agency in charge of censoring films for objectionable moral and political messages, would ban scripts or parts of scripts that could be deemed offensive to Mexico.
+In the late 1930s, the PCA merged with Franklin Roosevelt's Office of the Coordinator of Inter-American Affairs, an agency charged with overseeing the president's "Good Neighbor Policy" in the region.
+The joined agencies created the Department of Cinematography, which was responsible for preventing negative portrayals of Latinos in film and for encouraging positive images of the unity between the U.S. and Latin America.
+The efforts of the federal government resulted in the production of a few favorable films, such as Juárez (1939), Saludos Amigos (1943), and The Three Caballeros (1945).
+The political backdrop for these "Good Neighbor" activities, of course, was the build-up of tensions in Europe and the eventual U.S. involvement in World War II.
+The U.S. wanted to stay in good favor with the governments of Latin America, so they might